Jump to Recipe

 - 2 cups rolled oats use certified GF oats if needed

-- 5 tbsp pure maple syrup or agave syrup
+- 5 tablespoon pure maple syrup or agave syrup

-- 6 tbsp almond milk or any dairy-free milk
+- 6 tablespoon almond milk or any dairy-free milk

 - First, place the raisins in a bowl and cover them with hot tap water to soften them before folding them into the batter.
 Let them soak for 10-15 minutes or overnight to rehydrate and plump them up.